schnitzi/rampart/README.md

-Your tests can run through the included data files, and for each test case, compare the expected set of moves (contained in the data file) against the set of moves that your board generator generates.
+Your tests can run through the included data files, and for each test case, compare the expected set of moves (contained in the data file as FENs) against the set of moves that your board generator generates.
 Your move generator should generate the exact same set of resulting boards in all cases -- no more, and no less.
 If there is any discrepancy, you probably have a bug in your move generator.
-(Or, maybe there's a bug in the test data -- please let me know, so I can fix it!)
+(Or, possibly, there's a bug in the test data -- please let me know, so I can fix it!)

+### Type 2: Algebraic move names

+Your move generator may or may not generate the actual move names (such as "Qe4").
+If it does, you can test your move name generation using these same test data files -- all of them include the move names (in algebraic format) that your move generator should generate.
+Note this is a weaker test than testing against the resulting FEN positions, which include various flags that fully represent the board state.

-### Type 2: Move rollbacks
+### Type 3: Move rollbacks

 In addition to testing that your move generator produces the correct set of moves going forward from a position, your chess